Reaching for More with

 opportunities to get what you want, you don't even ask for what you want, because you think you're smart enough to know in advance that you will hear a negative response.

-A vital part of this process, very much at the core of establishing and maintaining rapport, is avoiding conflict.
+A vital part of this is avoiding conflict.
 Agreeing, then resolving

 Prudential Insurance Company, with over a century of enormous success under its belt, has formally studied top closers since 1917.
 One of their studies of salespeople, achieved in conjunction with Princeton University,